Free to Garden Act

 Jacksonville’s own Comprehensive Plan calls for encouraging community gardens as important open-space resources that strengthen community cohesiveness and improve access to healthy food.

-At the state level, Florida law protects the right to grow food for personal use and it protects the rights of farmers to grow food to feed our communities.
-The Free to Garden Act builds on that foundation by creating a clear local path for growing food with and for neighbors.
+At the state level, Florida law protects the right to grow food for personal use on residential property; it protects home-based businesses including market gardens, and it protects the rights of bonafide farmers to grow food to feed our communities.
+The Free to Garden Act builds on these foundations by creating a clear local path to legally grow food with and for neighbors.

 At a time when food access, public health, and supply chain resilience are top concerns, this legislation addresses a clear gap in the middle — between backyard gardening and large-scale agriculture.